tumagonx/nwjs_docs_old/Faq-name-conflict.md

 ````

 **NOTE:** If you use `nw.gui` module, you need to keep the function name as `require()` as code in the module will call `require()`.
 A solution is to rename it back before loading `nw.gui` and rename it again after the loading is done.

+RequireJS now supports the namespace `requirejs` instead of `require`.